-Our drilling rigs, the Atwood Hunter and the Deepwater Millenium along with the Eirik Raude, once the drilling and completion activity associated with the Jubilee Field Phase 1 development is complete, will test other high-potential identified prospects and appraise our other discoveries offshore Ghana.
-Additionally we will work with our block partners, GNPC and Ghana's Ministry of Energy to advance PoDs for approval for the staged and timely development of the Mahogany East, Odum, Tweneboa, Enyenra, Teak and Tweneboa Deep discoveries over the next three years.
+Once the drilling and completion activity associated with the Jubilee Field Phase 1 development is complete, the Eirik Raude, Atwood Hunter and Deepwater Millennium drilling rigs will test other high-potential identified prospects and appraise our other discoveries offshore Ghana.
+Additionally we will work with our block partners, GNPC and Ghana's Ministry of Energy to advance PoDs for approval for the staged and timely development of the Mahogany East, Odum, Tweneboa and Enyenra discoveries over the next three years.